TrashPizza-OfficialGit/volks-engine-3D/README.md

 # volks-engine-3D
-VOLKS Engine 3D is a simple 3D game engine that can be easily modified.
-VOLKS engine is the primary engine behind the upcoming online platform BRIXODE, and it will use this engine as a base.
-This engine is..
-Heavily reduced, but it can display triangulated .obj files.
-There's not much on this.
-(Status: Unreleased!)
+VOLKS Engine 3D is a messy 3D engine without anything special.
+What games use the VOLKS engine?
+Oh!
+That's right!
+NONE!
+Be the first one to use this, I don't care.
+It's hardly even a game engine in all honesty.